 Friday, December 18, 2009

-As I walked through the front door of the Post Office, I was faced with a choice.
-On my left was a vending machine from which I could purchase books of stamps, and to my right was the customer service desk, where I could make the same purchase from actual human beings.
+As I walked through the front door of the Post Office to make my stamp purchase, I was faced with a choice.
+On my left was a vending machine, and to my right was the customer service desk, where I could make the purchase from actual human beings.
 Because there was no line at the moment, I chose the human interaction.
 I strolled up to the middle-aged, slightly balding postal employee, read that his name was "Rex", and I asked for two books of stamps.

 As it was mid-December, Rex asked me "would you like Christmas stamps, or...".
 Once I realized he wasn't about to complete the sentence, I looked down and saw that he was holding some very un-Christmas-like stamps bearing images of the Liberty Bell and the word "Forever."
 Knowing that my wife had planned to mail several Christmas cards, I told him "One of each."

 To my surprise, the decision-making did not stop there.
-Because I had asked Rex for the one set of Christmas stamps, he asked me to narrow down my choice even further.
-He held up two types of stamps: one had a picture of Mary and Baby Jesus, while the other had various non-sectarian Christmas symbols like snowflakes, Frosty, and Santa.
+Rex hit me with a follow-up: he held up two types of stamps: one had a picture of Mary and Baby Jesus, while the other had various non-sectarian Christmas symbols like snowflakes, Frosty, and Santa.
 As he held these two up for my perusal, he asked me "religious or irreligious?"
 I am not making this up.

 I began to process the word “irreligious”, which I had never heard before.
 But as a long line was forming behind me, I quickly told Rex I'd like the "religious" ones.
 It turns out the image contained on these stamps is by a 17th-century Italian painter named Sassoferrato.
 It’s a nice picture.